Do you know what the source of happiness* is, or how you can choose happiness*?

 Practice happiness* when you don’t “need” to, and when you DO need it, you’ll find your way there far more easily and quickly.

 PS if you are currently experiencing depression, please don’t take this to mean you’re ‘doing it wrong’.
-Check my post on the relationship between depression and Law of Attraction.
-LOA is for you, too.
+Check my post on the relationship between depression and conscious creation.
+This stuff is for you, too.

 * If happiness seems like an impossible stretch from where you are now, please replace the word happiness with the word relief, any time it appears in this article.